jessicaKH/ElasticSearchBar/README.md

 # ElasticSearchBar project

 This project is a full-stack application that allows users to search for job offers using a search bar with fuzzy search and autocomplete functionality.
 The backend is built with Spring Boot, which connects to an Elasticsearch service and a PostgreSQL database.
 The frontend is developed using Angular.
+The search is based on city, region and title but that can be adjusted in the searchSourceBuilder query, which is in the JobOfferSearchService.

 ## Prerequisites
 Before you begin, ensure you have the following installed: